 Regular Security Assessments

-- Vulnerability Scans: Automated tools that detect weaknesses in your cloud environment.
+- Vulnerability Scans: It uses automated tools to determine vulnerabilities in your cloud environment.

-- Security Audits: Comprehensive reviews of security policies and practices.
+- Security Audits: These are detailed reviews by experts to assess your company’s security policies and practices.

 Incident Response Plan